kudzu-forest/elm-ring-buffer/README.md

 # elm-ring-buffer
-A ring buffer queue with the simplest API.
+A ring buffer queue with a simple API.
 Note that maximum count of elements in a ring buffer is restricted to $2^m - 1$, where $m$ is specified at the creation.
 `head`, `enqueue`, `dequeue`, and `length` takes $\varTheta(1)$ time.